 Lifetime annuity – 100% capital access for 15 years | 2% | 4% | 4% | 6% | 0% | 0% | -2% | -2% |

-Single non-homeowners will generally qualify for less Age Pension if they invest in lifetime annuities from 1 July 2019 than if they do so now whether they invest in conventional or less conventional lifetime annuities with few exceptions to that outcome.
+Single non-homeowners will generally qualify for less Age Pension if they invest in lifetime annuities after 1 July 2019 compared to the situation under the old rules whether they invest in conventional or less conventional lifetime annuities with few exceptions to that outcome.

 Couple Homeowner

-Stand Alone – Average % of Age Pension received to Age 90
+Lifetime annuity only – Average % of Age Pension received to age 90

 ---|---|---|---|---|---|---|---|---|